Quick/Nimble/README.md

 end
 ```

 To use Nimble with Swift 1.2, you'll currently need to use Version 0.4.0 of Nimble.
-To do so, change extend the line in your Podfile:
+To do so, extend the line in your Podfile:

 ```ruby
   pod 'Nimble', :git => 'git@github.com:Quick/Nimble.git', :tag => 'v0.4.0'